Product Designer Salary

 Popular Skills for Product Designer

-Product Designers seem to wield many skills on the job.
-Most notably, facility with Cascading Style Sheets, Interaction Design, and User Research are correlated to pay that is significantly above average, leading to increases of 30 percent, 24 percent, and 23 percent, respectively.
+Survey participants wield an impressively varied skill set on the job.
+Most notably, facility with Cascading Style Sheets, Interaction Design, and User Research are correlated to pay that is significantly above average, leading to increases of 25 percent, 23 percent, and 20 percent, respectively.
 Those listing SolidWorks as a skill should be prepared for drastically lower pay.
 Computer Aided Design and Product Development also typically command lower compensation.
-For most people, competency in Adobe Illustrator indicates knowledge of Design and Product Development.
+The majority of those who know Adobe Illustrator also know Design and Product Development.

 Pay by Experience Level for Product Designer